 Market Research

-Competitor Analysis
+Competitive Analysis

 We identified our indirect and direct competitors, then conducted an in-depth analysis of our top 3 competitors, evaluating their performance in categories related to our initial value propositions.